rossetti/KSLBook/docs/index.md

 ## Release History {-}

-You are reading the 1st edition of *Simulation Modeling using the Kotlin Simulation Library (KSL)* by Dr. Manuel D. Rossetti.
-Because of its on-line nature, updated versions of the book will be released, as needed, to correct issues and possibly add new material that would not warrant a new edition.
+You are reading the on-line edition of *Simulation Modeling using the Kotlin Simulation Library (KSL)* by Dr. Manuel D. Rossetti.
+Because of its on-line nature, updated versions of the book will be released, as needed, to correct issues and add new material.
 This section summarizes noteworthy updates.

 - 1st Edition, Version 1.0, released January 2023
   - first main release of text book
+- 2nd Edition Version 2.0, released January 2024
+  - Added distribution fitting Section \@ref(distFitting) to Chapter \@ref(ch2rng)
+  - Added Chapter \@ref(ch9AdvMC) on advance Monte Carlo methods

 If you find typographical errors or other issues related to the text or supporting files, then please use the book's [repository's](https://github.com/rossetti/KSLBook) issue tracking system to create a new issue.
 You should first check if the same or similar issue has already been submitted.
 The issue tracking system is for filing issues about the correctness of the text or files.
 It is **not** about general questions about simulation concepts, solutions to homework, how to do something in the KSL, etc.  Such issues will not be considered and will be deleted as needed.